-Ever tried using TV programmes to help improve your Dutch?
-Dutch teacher Joska Kruijssen is here with some suggestions.
+Would you like to use TV programmes to help improve your Dutch?
+Dutch teacher Joska Kruijssen offers some great viewing suggestions

 There are multiple ways to create a meaningful learning environment to help your brain get the most out of your effort to improve your Dutch.

-There is this great website npo.nl where you can watch any program produced and broadcasted by Dutch public television.
-I particularly recommend documentaries and reality tv-shows, as unscripted tv – unlike drama series and movies – is closer to how people in real life express themselves: sloppier, with more expressions, hesitations, repetition, unfinished sentences and genuine emotion.
-It's the real thing.
+There is a great website npo.nl where you can watch any programme produced and broadcasted by Dutch public television.
+I recommend documentaries and reality TV shows, as unscripted TV – unlike drama series and movies – is closer to how people in real life express themselves: sloppier, with more expressions, hesitations, repetition, unfinished sentences and genuine emotion.
+It's the real thing!
 For TV extracts on demand that have been carefully selected for newcomers to the Netherlands, check out NPO’s Net in Nederland.
-You can choose from Arabic, English or Dutch subtitles.
+You can choose between Arabic, English and Dutch subtitles.

 Here are my suggestions (all the below-mentioned programs you can find on npo.nl, using the search option):